saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

 The EdgeVPN package is released with a sample configuration file that serves as a good starting point for many use cases.
 This document describes basic configuration parameters that you need to configure for your deployment, as well as the typical parameters you might want to tweak for your deployment.
 [Please refer to this document for a full description of configuration parameteres](/configfile)

-# Configure your XMPP server and credentials
+# Configure your XMPP server endpoint and user credentials

 This is a required configuration for your deployment - you must setup every EdgeVPN node to connect to an XMPP server.
 This is part of the _Signal_ module, and includes the IP address and port (typically 5222) of the server.
 The simplest for uses password-based authentication, where you must add the username and password: